Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Geometry of Hochschild homology

-\begin{defi}[Hochschild-Pirashvili homology] Let $X\colon \Delta^{op}\to \Fin_{\ast}$ be a pointed simplicial set with finitely many $p$-simplices for all $p$ and let $A$ be a commutative $\kk$-algebra.
-The composition $A_{\bullet}\circ X$ produces a simplicial $\kk$-module and its associated chain complex is denoted $CH_{\ast}(X; A)$.
-Define the \emph{Hochschild-Pirashvili homology of $X$ with coefficients in $A$} to be the homology of this chain complex, denoted $HH_{\ast}(X; A)$. \end{defi} When $A$ is instead a cocommutative coalgebra, dualizing the previous definition gives the \emph{Hochschild-Pirashvili cohomology of $X$ with coefficients in $A$}, denoted $HH^{\ast}(X; A)$.
-Explicitly, one defines a contravariant functor $A^\bullet$ on $\Fin_*$ so that the composition $A^\bullet \circ X$ is a cosimplicial $\kk$-module.
-The associated cochain complex $CH^*(X;A)$ has cohomology $HH^{\ast}(X; A)$.
+\begin{defi}[Hochschild--Pirashvili homology] Let $X\colon \Delta^{op}\to \Fin_{\ast}$ be a pointed simplicial set with finitely many $p$-simplices for all $p$ and let $A$ be an augmented commutative $\kk$-algebra.
+The composition $A_{\bullet}\circ X$ produces a simplicial $\kk$-module, and its associated chain complex is denoted $CH_{\ast}(X; A)$.
+Define the \emph{Hochschild--Pirashvili homology of $X$ with coefficients in $A$} to be the homology of this chain complex, denoted $HH_{\ast}(X; A)$. \end{defi}

+\begin{rmk} The previous definition extends to general simplicial sets $X$ by considering the colimit of $CH_{\ast}(X';A)$ over all finite simplicial subsets $X' \subseteq X$, i.e. the left Kan extension.
+However, this extension will not be needed in our applications below. \end{rmk}